tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 Cover the following points:

-* Previous lessons focused on API calls and showcased the Plaid API to exemplify that you can leverage the power of external datasets and functionality.
+* The previous lessons focused on API calls and showcased the Alpaca API to exemplify that you can leverage the power of external datasets and functionality.

 * Today you will combine what you've learned so far on using APIs to pull in stock data and forecast single stock and portfolio returns using Monte Carlo simulations.